 As a rule, the election period is 2 years, but with the option of only one year if the General Meeting deems it appropriate.
-Re-election can occur once for the same function, though in such a way that the same person cannot be a member of the NHO Board for more than 8 consecutive years.
+Re-election can occur twice for the same function.
+The same person cannot be a member of the NHO Board for more than 8 consecutive years.